American Fiction have just released their first song "Dumb Luck" (recorded with legendary music producer

 attending it's premiere at the Barcelona Film Festival in Spain.
 "I was invited to Barcelona to promote the film,"

 she explains, "sang two songs...and after the screening, answered questions from the audience.
 This is La Sagrada

 Familia in the background--the very famous cathedral by Antonio Gaudi.
 The Spanish people are very warm and friendly!"

-his Los Angeles concert and has been booked to appear at the Paris premiere of the film.
-The
+his Los Angeles concert and has been booked to appear at the Paris premiere of the documentary just as the

 album Phew! for the first time on compact disc.